 McElroy gives a helpful overview of the entire process of investing in real estate from beginning to end.

 The book helps readers know what to expect in the industry and learn more about what they are getting into.

 One of the best things about this book is that it is direct and full of valuable information.
-There is no need to read through fluff to get to the meat of the subject.
-McElroy also works to dispel myths about real estate investment that often keep people from getting themselves started.
+There is no need to read through the fluff to get to the meat of the subject.
+McElroy also works to dispel myths about real estate investments that often keep people from getting themselves started.